 The third in a series of four grammar and speaking classes.
 For non-native speakers of English at the intermediate level.
 The class includes a grammar review plus classroom discussion, oral reports and language lab work.
-Research on college majors and on transferring to 4-year schools required, as well as an oral report on the student's research on a career of his or her choice.
+An oral report about the student's research on a topic on American culture is required.